-They can impart the wisdom of 100’s of transaction into your home purchase.
-Different negotiations styles need to be used in different real estate markets but also on different properties.
+They can impart the wisdom of 100’s of transactions into your home purchase.
+Different negotiation styles need to be used in different real estate markets but also on different properties.
 A buyer’s agent will help you formulate a plan that gets you into a home you like.

 Not Putting Your Best Foot Forward

 Many buyers think they should negotiate like it is 2009….. start your offer price way below asking and meet in the middle.
-For most homes in a seller’s market this is a huge mistake.
+This is a huge mistake for most homes in a seller’s market.
 You will be writing offer after offer with no results.

-Also, when it comes to multiple offers buyers are of the mind set a seller will come back and ask for final and best.
-But that is not true, a seller can handle multiple offers any way they want.
-They can just pick the best one, decide to negotiate with a few, ask for final and best, etc….
+Also, when it comes to multiple offers, buyers are of the mindset a seller will come back and ask for the final and best.
+But that is not true, a seller can handle multiple offers anyway they want.
+They can just pick the best one, decide to negotiate with a few, ask for the final and best, etc….

-If you like a home put your best foot forward right away.
-Show the seller your serious and get the house under contract.
+If you like a home, put your best foot forward right away.
+Show the seller you are serious and get the house under contract.